 SHNA Meetings

 Board meetings are currently held virtually.
-If you are interested in participating, please contact the board president Aaron Crandall (springharborpresident@gmail.com) to find out when meetings are scheduled and how to participate, or if you have an item for the agenda.
+If you are interested in participating, please contact the board president Matt Seib (springharborpresident@gmail.com) to find out when meetings are scheduled and how to participate, or if you have an item for the agenda.

 The Spring Harbor Neighborhood Association (SHNA) boundaries encompass Old Middleton Road and the Wisconsin & Southern Railroad on the south, Lake Mendota on the north, Whitney Way (City of Madison boundary on the east), and Camelot Drive on the west.
 The Hickory Hollow Condominiums and the University Crossing Apartments are within these boundaries.
 [The green area on map above represents the general area.]